cyanimation/programming-fundamentals/_posts/2015-12-12-welcome-to-fundamentals-of-programming.md

 **_[Setup a GitHub account](https://github.com/join)_**

-I will not discuss how to use GitHub here because the first lesson cover that.
+I will not discuss how to use GitHub here because the first lesson covers that.

 To see more details about lessons and assignments check out the syllabus.
 Click the link below: